A few of our favorite hikes.

 South Rim Trial

-The South Rim Trail down the Grand Canyon is a great way to get a different preceptive of this natural wonder.
+The South Rim Trail down the Grand Canyon is a great way to get a different perspective of this natural wonder.
 Park rangers roam the start to check you have enough water and let you know what you’re getting into.
 There are two rest areas with bathrooms along the trail.
 The length you want to hike is up to you, but remember, for every step on the way down, is a step up on the way back.

 -